 James Bartlett – Discoverer and Founder, Melodykraaft

 I was born Maxim “Max” Linhardt in New York City to European Calvinist immigrants.
 At two years of age my name was legally changed to James Bartlett in order to avoid confusion with the German painter Maximilian Linhardt.
-The family moved to St. Louis, Missouri, USA in the late 1960s.

 December 19, 2018